Erythrina afra: Trunk

 The bark on the plant or tree is relatively smooth with intermittent thorns, and the thorns tend to be sharper on younger branches.

 Taxonomy

-The original etymology of the species name caffra is related to kaffir, an ethnic slur used towards black people in Africa.
-At the July 2024 International Botanical Congress, a vote was held with the result that "caffra" related names will be amended to afra related ones, with this being implemented at the end of July 2024.
+The original etymology of the species name caffra is related to kaffir, originally an Arabic term for unbeliever, but later an ethnic slur towards black people in parts of Africa.
+At the July 2024 International Botanical Congress, a vote was held with the result that "caffra" related names will be emended to afra related ones at the end of July 2024.